franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 ### Better manage a large number of projects with an enhanced project lists view

 Improving project portfolio management is one of our focus goals for 2025.
-With OpenProject 15.4, users who manage a large number of projects and project attributes will benefit from feature updates regarding autocompleters in project lists:
+With OpenProject 15.4, users who manage many projects and project attributes will benefit from feature updates regarding autocompleters in project lists:

 - [Autocompleters for user custom field filter values on the project list](https://community.openproject.org/wp/60972)
 - [Autocompleters for filter values on the project list](https://community.openproject.org/wp/60521)